 - Financial Instability

 If the breadwinner of your family falls into addiction, the household will experience a financial setback.
 New addicts may end up spending a significant part of their income on alcohol and even lose their job in the worst-case scenario.
 Even if the affected member of the family does not contribute to the family’s finances, financial instability is an issue, because the addict may sometimes resort to theft to acquire money for buying alcohol.
-Treatment and rehab expenses may also cause your family financial difficulties.
+Treatment and alcohol rehab expenses may also cause your family financial difficulties.
 The entire family may be affected to the extent that they can be deprived of basic necessities.

 - Marital Distress